 \begin{property}[Monotonicity of aggregation] An aggregation function $\mathbf{A}$ is monotonous if, for all sets of importance measures $\lambda, \lambda' \in C\!D^{m}$, we have:

-where $\lambda_{p}$ represents the element in position $p$ of the set $\lambda$. \end{property} The monotonicity property states that if the measures in set $\lambda$ are smaller than or equal to the measures of $\lambda'$ (per position), then the aggregation of the measures of $\lambda$ should be smaller than or equal to the aggregation of the measures of $\lambda'$.
+where $\lambda_{p}$ represents the element in position $p$ of the set $\lambda$. \end{property} That is, if the measures in set $\lambda$ are smaller than or equal to the measures of $\lambda'$ (per position), then the aggregation of the measures of $\lambda$ should be smaller than or equal to the aggregation of the measures of $\lambda'$.

 Our requirements for Properties \ref{prop:symmetry}--\ref{prop:monotonicity} help define the type of aggregation operator, as we show next.
-First, from~\cite[p.~14]{12-Ma98}, we know that the idempotence and monotonicity properties imply compensativeness. \begin{proposition} If an aggregation function $\mathbf{A}$ satisfies the idempotence and monotonicity properties (Properties \ref{prop:idempotence}~and~\ref{prop:monotonicity}), then $\mathbf{A}$ is a compensative aggregation. \end{proposition} Compensative operators are the class of aggregation operators that fall outside the classes of conjunctive and disjunctive operators.
+First, from~\cite[p.~14]{12-Ma98}, we know that the idempotence and monotonicity properties imply compensativeness. \begin{proposition} If an aggregation function $\mathbf{A}$ satisfies the idempotence and monotonicity properties (Properties \ref{prop:idempotence}~and~\ref{prop:monotonicity}), then $\mathbf{A}$ is a compensative aggregation. \end{proposition} Compensative operators are a class of aggregation operators that fall outside the classes of conjunctive and disjunctive operators.
 These operators are limited between the $\min$ and $\max$, which are the bounds of the t-norm and t-conorm families (the operations that generalise the logical conjunction and logical disjunction).
 This implies that for any set of importance measures (for all $\lambda \in C\!D^{m}$), the aggregation will fall between the minimum and maximum measures in that set:

-We believe falling between the minimum and maximum is appropriate for our context: a parent node should not be more important than its most important child node nor less important than its least important child node.
+We believe falling between the minimum and maximum is appropriate for our context: a parent node should not be more important than its most important child node, nor less important than its least important child node.

 Furthermore, from~\cite[p.~13]{12-Ma98}, we also know that compensative aggregation operators that satisfy the symmetry and monotonicity properties are averaging operators. \begin{proposition} If a compensative aggregation function $\mathbf{A}$ satisfies the symmetry and monotonicity properties (Properties \ref{prop:symmetry}~and~\ref{prop:monotonicity}), then $\mathbf{A}$ is an averaging operator. \end{proposition}